dannyg919/Projekt/README.md

     * [ ] Shows hours logged by team members
     * [ ] Shows tasks completed (late/on-time)
 * [ ] User can invite friends to the app.
+* [ ] User can create a Project Hierarchy to assign project managers who have the ability to decide when tasks are completed etc.

 ### 2. Screen Archetypes